Skip to Content

 8. Stir by hand with a rubber spatula to make the frosting extra smooth.
 Place half of the frosting in a large piping bag.
 Cover the remaining frosting with plastic wrap and set aside.

-9. Note: If you want to make raspberry white chocolate buttercream, mix in either 1/2 cup freeze dried raspberry powder + 1/3 cup of heavy cream at this point, or mix in 1/2 cup of seedless raspberry jam.
+9. Note: If you want to make raspberry white chocolate buttercream, mix in either 1/2 cup freeze-dried raspberry powder + 1/3 cup of heavy cream at this point, or mix in 1/2 cup of seedless raspberry jam.

-Assembling This Lemon White Chocolate Raspberry Cake
+Assembling This White Chocolate Raspberry Cake

-2. Stack and frost the cake layers on a greaseproof cake board using a dab of frosting to help stick the first cake layer to the board.
+1. Use a silicone brush to brush the top of the leveled cake layers with simple syrup.
+Then stack and frost the cake layers on a greaseproof cake board using a dab of frosting to help stick the first cake layer to the board.

-3. Spread an even layer of white chocolate buttercream on top of the first cake layer (using the frosting in the bag).
+2. Spread an even layer of white chocolate buttercream on top of the first cake layer (using the frosting in the bag).
 Pipe a ring around the edge of the cake, then spread the raspberry filling inside the ring.
 Use half of the filling per layer if you make a cake with 3 layers, use 1/3 of the filling if you make a cake with 4 layers.

-4. Repeat with the remaining cake layers, then chill the cake in the fridge (30 minutes) or freezer (10 minutes) until the frosting between the layers is firm to the touch.
+3. Repeat with the remaining cake layers, then chill the cake in the fridge (30 minutes) or freezer (10 minutes) until the frosting between the layers is firm to the touch.

-6. Smooth using a bench scraper, then chill the cake again in the fridge (30 minutes) or freezer (10 minutes) until the crumb coat is firm to the touch.
+4. Spread a thin coat of white chocolate frosting around the cake using the frosting in the piping bag to fully cover the cake layers.
+Smooth using a bench scraper, then chill the cake again in the fridge (30 minutes) or freezer (10 minutes) until the crumb coat is firm to the touch.

 Notes